All Episodes

 It's not possible, folks.

-It is not, and anybody who tried to bring that about is dangerous.
+And anybody who tried to bring that about is dangerous.

 It is simply impossible.

-There are too many I don't want to go through it again.
+There are too many, I don't want to go through it again.

-He had to shell oil.
+He had to shell oil, Conoco Shell CEO.

 And if that goes down, the gasoline price will go down.